How to get your matric results

 A Bachelor’s Pass means you've achieved a minimum of 40% in 5 higher credit subjects, 30% for 2 lower credit subjects and didn't fail any subjects.
 You can apply for a degree course at a university or university of technology and may study for a higher certificate, diploma or bachelor’s degree.

 A Diploma Pass requires 40% in 4 higher credit subjects, 30% in 3 lower credit subjects, and you may fail 1 subject.
-With this pass you can enrol for a bridging course at a Further Education and Training (FET) college or a diploma course at a university of technology.
+With this pass you can enrol for a bridging course at a Technical Vocational Education and Training (TVET) college or a diploma course at a university of technology.